The CKCA Directory

 Please check this space as we keep you updated.

-October 2 2025
+October 22 2025

 - We want the tariffs announced by the US Government on September 25th and with the Proclamation issued on September 29th to be dropped on Canadian Cabinetry exported to the US at fair market value.
 In the letter sent from the American Cabinet Alliance to President Donald Trump, there was no mention of Canada being a country of concern.
 See letter here».

-CKCA has heard the announcement from U.S. President Donald Trump regarding the 50% tariff being applied to kitchen cabinetry entering the US.
-CKCA recognizes that this will have a devastating impact on our industry.
-According to StatsCan 2024 data, the Canadian cabinet industry exports approximately $610 million per year to the U.S..
+- According to StatsCan 2024 data, the Canadian cabinet industry exports approximately $610 million per year to the U.S..
 We do not export much to other countries.

-CKCA recently announced to members at our National Forum in Kelowna, BC that our organization is advocating for made-in-Canada cabinetry to be included in the government-sponsored housing initiatives for our domestic market.
+- CKCA recently announced to members at our National Forum in Kelowna, BC that our organization is advocating for made-in-Canada cabinetry to be included in the government-sponsored housing initiatives for our domestic market.
+Please see our press release here».

 Please direct all inquiries to: